 About Jonas Salk

-Next, vaccine was given to volunteers who had not had polio, including Salk, his laboratory staff, his wife and their children.
-The volunteers developed anti-polio antibodies and none had bad reactions to the vaccine.
-Finally, in 1954, national testing began on one million children, ages six to nine, who became known as the Polio Pioneers: half received the vaccine, and half received a placebo.
-One-third of the children, who lived in areas where vaccine was not available, were observed to evaluate the background level of polio in this age group.
+In 1954, national testing began on one million children, ages six to nine, who became known as the Polio Pioneers.
 On April 12, 1955, the results were announced: the vaccine was safe and effective.
-In the two years before vaccine was widely available, the average number of polio cases in the U.S. was more than 45,000.
+In the two years before the vaccine was widely available, the average number of polio cases in the U.S. was more than 45,000.
 By 1962, that number had dropped to 910.
-Salk never patented the vaccine, nor did he earn any money from his discovery, preferring to see it distributed as widely as possible.
+Hailed as a miracle worker, Salk never patented the vaccine or earned any money from his discovery, preferring it be distributed as widely as possible.

-Salk died at age 80 on June 23, 1995.
-A memorial at the Institute with a statement from Salk captures his vision: "Hope lies in dreams, in imagination and in the courage of those who dare to make dreams into reality."
+Salk spent his last years searching for a vaccine against AIDS.
+He died on June 23, 1995 at the age of 80 in La Jolla, California.
+His life’s philosophy is memorialized at the Institute with his now famous quote: “Hope lies in dreams, in imagination and in the courage of those who dare to make dreams into reality."